cvaghela/Node.js-with-Google-Authenticator/README.md

 5.)
 Type the following in the url: http://localhost:PORT/

-NOTE: PORT for nodeauth1 is 3000 and PORT for nodeauth2 is 8080.
-(These ports will be reflected in the console / terminal once the server is running.)
+NOTE: PORT for Node.js-with-Google-Authenticator is 8080.
+(This port will be reflected in the console / terminal once the server is running.)

-It is a lot more easier to code if you import the project folder (nodeauth1 or nodeauth2) in the ATOM. ( DOWNLOAD LINK: https://atom.io/ )
+It is a lot more easier to code if you import the project folder (Node.js-with-Google-Authenticator) in the ATOM. ( DOWNLOAD LINK: https://atom.io/ )

 That’s it!
 Have fun coding 😊